 Assistant games producer

-Also known as: Junior games producer, Games PA
+Also known as: Associate producer, Junior games producer, Personal assistant (PA)

 What does an assistant games producer (AP) do?